Jatropha curcas: Myanmar

+In 2005, Myanmar announced an initiative to harvest jatropha oil with the goal of being a 100% bio-diesel fueled country in response to rising costs of energy.
+200,000 to 400,000 hectares were planted with up to 3 million hectares in planned expansion.
+In 2006, the State Peace and Development Council decreed that every farmer with landholdings of one acre plant 200 physic seed nuts around the plot's perimeter.
+Farmers were forced to purchase jatropha seeds and plant them for later harvest, non-compliance was punishable by imprisonment.
+The military dictatorship also seized some landholdings and used forced labor to farm the plant.
+The initiative lacked the critical infrastructure to support it and exacerbated food insecurity issues by displacing land dedicated to addressing food availability.
+No processing plant was built and Myanmar never had the capacity to process the nuts.
+In May 2008, the country was unable to mill and process biofuel before Cyclone Nargis turned the plantations into fields of rot.

+In 2017, the potential for the plant grown in Myanmar to be used as an anti-viral were investigated after its extracts showed evidence of inhibiting H1N1 variant of the influenza A virus.
+It was also explored for its cytotoxicity for cancer treatment and tumor promotion as a fertilizer.

 Controversies

 As of 2011 scepticism about the "miracle" properties of Jatropha has been voiced.
 For example: "The idea that jatropha can be grown on marginal land is a red herring", according to Harry Stourton, former business development director of UK-based Sun Biofuels, which attempted to cultivate Jatropha in Mozambique and Tanzania.
 "It does grow on marginal land, but if you use marginal land you'll get marginal yields," he said.
 Sun Biofuels, after failing to adequately compensate local farmers for the land acquired for their plantation in Tanzania, pay workers severance, or deliver promised supplies to local villagers, went bankrupt later in 2011, the villager farmland being sold to an offshore investment fund.

 An August 2010 article warned about the actual utility and potential dangers of reliance on Jatropha in Kenya.
 Major concerns included its invasiveness, which could disrupt local biodiversity, as well as damage to water catchment areas.

 Jatropha curcas is lauded as being sustainable, and that its production would not compete with food production, but the jatropha plant needs water like every other crop to grow.
 This could create competition for water between the jatropha and other edible food crops.
 In fact, jatropha requires five times more water per unit of energy than sugarcane and corn.